Discover Sandwich

 Sandwich Historical Society

-The Elisha Marston House Museum will be open Friday and Saturday from 10:00 AM – 4:00 PM from Saturday, June 25, 2022 to Saturday, September 3, 2022.
-Appointments for the research library and archives are currently unavailable; however, due to COVID-19, appointments are expected to resume this summer.
+The Elisha Marston House Museum will be open Thursday, Friday and Saturday from 10:00 AM – 4:00 PM from June 28 - August 30, 2025.
+Please visit the website (www.sandwichhistorical.org) for information regarding appointments for the research library and archives.
 The other historic buildings are open at various times through-out the summer/fall.

 Picture